|Image from Edward Bess|

 I am quite certain I have never purchased a brush so elegantly packaged.
 It would make a perfect gift, sure to delight even your most discriminating friend who already has everything.

 The Luxury Eye Brush's bristles are natural, so they are intended for powder shadows, and that's where they truly shine.
 Just a quick swipe across any eyeshadow picks up the perfect amount of product.
 I have also used this brush with cream shadows, and it provides an almost airbrushed finish, though I won't do it often.
-I am afraid if I wash the brush too frequently (more than once a week), it will wear out more quickly.
+I am afraid if I wash the brush too frequently, it will wear out more quickly.

 This brush is very soft with no prickly feeling.
 Some reviewers have said the thick head is too fluffy for contouring, and I agree that it is too thick for detailed contouring, but I am able to get the perfect amount into my socket.
 Since the bristles are hand tied, perhaps they are all shaped a bit differently.
 My brush has a slightly tapered end, so I can either apply a wider swath of color in the crease or I can direct the tip into the fold for more detailed shading.
 This is not a brush for packing down color.

-Here's an excellent video (The Edward Bess Day Look) where Bess demonstrates how to use just this brush to apply his Nude, Intimate, and Mystery eyeshadows:
+Here's a video (The Edward Bess Day Look) where Bess demonstrates how to use just this brush to apply his Nude, Intimate, and Mystery eyeshadows:

 Bottom line: Well worth having, especially because I can use a single brush to do my entire eye.